top of page

 The noun 'libel' has its etymological roots in Latin.
 It is derived from the Latin word 'libellus,' which means 'little book' or 'pamphlet.'
 In English, 'libel' refers to a type of defamation that is written or published, as opposed to spoken, which is referred to as slander.
 'Libel' involves the dissemination of false and damaging statements about someone with the intent to harm their reputation or character.
 It can take various forms, including written articles, online posts, images, or any other medium that reaches a wide audience.
 'Libel' is a term often associated with legal matters, as it can lead to lawsuits and legal action when false and damaging information is published about an individual or entity.

-Quiz: Find the meaning of libel
+Quiz: Find the meaning of the noun libel:

 Try Again!